 Dates: June 9th - August 15th, 2020.

-The Water ski/Wakeboard Counselor will plan, direct, and implement activities in Camp Cody's waterfront Program.
-Overseeing all health and safety, risk assessments and maintenance of the waterfront and Water Ski boating area, while delivering lessons and coordinating Water Skiing/wakeboarding activities into the entire camp program.
+The Woodworking Counselor will plan, direct and implement activities at Camp Cody's Woodshop.
+Overseeing all health and safety, risk assessments and maintenance of the woodworking area while delivering lessons and coordinating woodworking activities into the entire camp program.

 Salary: $295 - $400 per/week (Room & Board included)